kompseye/gcp-tutorial/PubSub/README.md

 The main idea:
 * Application X subscribes to a topic
 * Application Y publishes messages to a topic
-* Applicaiton Xd receives messages via its topic subscription
+* Applicaiton X receives messages via its topic subscription

 # Setup